Dai'Jean Dixon

 Dai'Jean Dixon (born October 16, 1998) is an American football wide receiver.
 He played college football at Nicholls.

-High school career
+Early life

 Dixon attended Edna Karr High School in New Orleans.
 In January, 2016, Dixon was accused of sexual assault.
 Though he was not charged, many schools would no longer recruit him.
 He played football and basketball at Edna Karr.
 In his senior season, Dixon recorded 42 catches, 1,004 yards, and 11 touchdowns.
 That year, Edna Karr won the state championship.
 He was an unranked recruit by most recruiting services and he committed to Nicholls State University after a last minute scholarship offer.

 College career

 In five years with Nicholls, Dixon recorded 35 touchdowns, 3,802 yards, and 236 receptions while being regarded as one of the best wide receivers in Southland and Nicholls history.
 He holds the Nicholls' record for career receiving yards, touchdowns, and receptions surpassing Mark Carrier.
 In August 2019, Dixon was arrested for possession of marijuana.
 He was named to the Second-team All-Southland in 2018 and the First-team All-Southland in 2019, 2020–21, and 2021.
 He entered the 2022 NFL draft at the conclusion of his collegiate career.